What if I am an executor or personal representative?

 Be aware that if you renounce your role as executor, you give up your right to be involved in the affairs of the deceased’s estate entirely.

-There is more information on what to do if you are an executor or personal representative for someone who lived in England or Wales on the GOV.UK website: wills, probate and inheritance and what to do after someone dies.
+There is more information on what to do if you are an executor or personal representative for someone who lived in England or Wales on the GOV.UK website: wills, probate and inheritance and what to do when someone dies.

 If the deceased lived in Scotland, you should read the guide on the Scottish Government website.